ajholanda/rrwg/README.md

 arbitrary connected graphs.
 In this model, each walk has higher probability to visit the vertices which have been less visited by the other walks.
-Jun (2014) proved that two walks (particles) have small joint support if the repulsion is strong enough in a complete graph [Jun Chen, "Two particle's repelling random walks on the complete graph," Eletron.
-J. Probab. *19* (113), 1--17, 2014].
+Jun (2014) proved that two walks (particles) have small joint support if the repulsion is strong enough in a complete graph.

 ## Description